 Head over to the Occidental Center for the Arts for the annual Occidental Fool's Day Parade.
 The laughs, and silliness, go on through the day as Zero the Clown presides over the parade and the king and queen are crowned along with Lunapillar rides!

 This is one of the Sonoma events in April that also has a BBQ and other fun events throughout the festival.
 The proceeds go to benefit their art center, so it's a fun way to show your support.
+This event is located at the Occidental Community Center.
 Activities run from 1pm to 3pm.